Health in Bangladesh

-Bangladesh is one of the most populous countries in the world, as well as having one of the fastest growing economies in the world.)
+Bangladesh is one of the most populous countries in the world, as well as having one of the fastest growing economies in the world.
 Consequently, Bangladesh faces challenges and opportunities in regards to public health.
+A remarkable metamorphosis has unfolded in Bangladesh, encompassing the demographic, health, and nutritional dimensions of its populace.

 The Human Rights Measurement Initiative finds that Bangladesh is fulfilling 89.3% of what it should be fulfilling for the right to health based on its level of income.
 When looking at the right to health with respect to children, Bangladesh achieves 95.0% of what is expected based on its current income.
 In regards to the right to health amongst the adult population, the country achieves only 94.2% of what is expected based on the nation's level of income.
 Bangladesh falls into the "bad" category when evaluating the right to reproductive health because the nation is fulfilling only 78.8% of what the nation is expected to achieve based on the resources (income) it has available.